• Skip to primary navigation

 Three cheesy courgette fritters browning in a frying pan.

 Heat the oil in a large frying pan and add spoonfuls of the courgette mixture.
-The oil should just sizzle when you add the batter.
+The oil should sizzle gently when you add the batter.
 Fry for 3 to 4 minutes per side until golden brown.

 Don’t let the oil get too hot or the fritters will burn before they are cooked in the centre.